Student Organizations (Clubs)

 - Society of American Foresters, Student Chapter

 - Student Ambassadors

 - Student Nurses' Association

 - Teachers of the Future

 If a group like yours does not already exist, then it is time to start recruiting other current HGTC students who may have the same interest as you.
-You need 3 additional students to start an organization.
+You need at least 3 students to start an organization.
 Make sure you find people who are committed to helping you start your group and helping it grow.